-Important Note: Issuer provided evidence must be hosted online.
-This can be as a file inside a cloud drive, a webpage or an online video URL.
+Important Note: Issuer-provided evidence must be hosted online.
+This can be a file inside a cloud drive, a webpage, or an online video URL.
 The evidence item must have a URL link.

-This is not applicable to recipients adding evidence from their credential view, as they are able to upload documents from their computer if they wish.
+This does not apply to recipients adding evidence from their credential view, as they can upload documents from their computer if they wish.

 Using a Spreadsheet

 Add evidence using the spreadsheet publishing method.
-For more information on how to publish credentials by uploading a spreadsheet of your recipients' data, here is our article: Publish Credentials via Spreadsheet
+For more information on how to publish credentials by uploading your recipients' data spreadsheet, here is our article: Publish Credentials via Spreadsheet.

 Good to know: Currently, issuers can upload a maximum of 3 evidence items for each of their recipients.

-- In the spreadsheet you are going to upload to Accredible to publish credentials, add two columns for each evidence item you are going to include.
+- In the spreadsheet, you will upload to Accredible to publish credentials and add two columns for each evidence item you are going to include.

 - Title the first column of your evidence 'Evidence Description'